Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

     ./04_ffmpeg_decode_plus_scale.sh <1080p60 h264 clip>

 This example decodes an existing H.264 file and then scales it into multiple resolutions as defined below.
-It will not re-encode them and save the RAW output to disk under ``/tmp/xil_dec_scale<res>.yuv``
+It will not re-encode them, but save the RAW outputs to disk under ``/tmp/xil_dec_scale<res>.yuv``

 **Command Line**::